Some of My Favorite Things – August & September 2025

 Favorite Podcasts

-This time I’ll mention Homeschooling Saints and Dr. Taylor Marshall Podcast–both by homeschooling individuals, actually.
+This time I’ll mention The Homeschooling Connections Podcast (formerly known as Homeschooling Saints) and the Dr. Taylor Marshall Podcast.

-Homeschooling Saints is for Catholic parents (mainly moms) wishing to or currently homeschooling, and it’s where we learn of new services, technologies, and faith-filled tricks to nurture our homeschool and lives as homemakers.
-I’ve learned of some really neat curricula and authors through Homeschooling Saints, and I highly recommend it as a primer into the Catholic homeschooling sphere.
+The Homeschooling Connections Podcast is for Catholic moms and homemakers wishing to or currently homeschooling, and it’s where we learn of new services, technologies, and faith-filled tricks to nurture our homeschool and lives as homemakers in general.
+I’ve learned of some really neat curricula and authors through it, not to mention key mind shifts, and I highly recommend it as a primer into the Catholic homeschooling and homemaking sphere.

 What have you been enjoying these last couple of months as we transition to the colder seasons?